Dear Consumer Ed:

 Additionally, there have been reports of merchants assessing Covid-19 surcharges.
 Depending on a variety of factors, the collection of Covid-related surcharges or fees may be permissible.
 However, at a minimum, any price representations must be truthful and not misleading.
 Businesses need to provide notice of their policies and other material information before the consumer makes a decision to purchase.
 The failure to include the surcharge or fee in an advertised price could be considered an unfair or deceptive practice, and potentially be a violation of Georgia law.

-If you believe a merchant is improperly charging fees, failing to disclose what it is charging, or otherwise engaging in false or misleading sales practices, you can file a complaint with the Georgia Department of Law’s Consumer Protection Division by visiting consumer.ga.gov or by calling 404-651-8600.
+If you believe a merchant is improperly charging fees, failing to disclose what it is charging, or otherwise engaging in false or misleading sales practices, you can file a complaint with the Georgia Attorney General's Consumer Protection Division by calling 404-651-8600.

 Submit your own question to Consumer Ed.
 Remember…we do not give legal advice.
 Always consult a lawyer about legal issues.